QubiQ/qu-project/project_contracts/README.rst

 =============

 In the category of products that contain the products used for the sale of contract hours, you must check the option 'Contract hours'.
+Be sure you have Analytic Account activated in Accounting -> Settings

 Usage
 =====